MT Princess Empress oil spill: Sinking and oil spill

 On March 1, the oil spill expanded to around six by four kilometers.
 The coast guard described its slick as "black and thick, with strong odor".
 The oil had thinner particles as compared with the diesel fuel from the tanker, which caused an initial oil spill.
 At around 2 pm, MTUG Titan – a tugboat carrying oil spill recovery equipment and members of the Marine Environmental Protection Unit (MEPU) of the PCG, the Environmental Management Bureau (EMB) of the DENR, and Malayan Towage and Salvage Corporation (MTSC) – reached the oil spill area and began spraying oil dispersants.

 Impact

-The oil spill has affected nine municipalities in Oriental Mindoro: Naujan, Pola, Pinamalayan, Gloria, Basud, Bongabong, Roxas, Mansalay and Bulalacao; one in Antique: Caluya; and two in Palawan: Taytay and Agutaya.
-The Department of Social Welfare and Development (DSWD) estimated that more than 137,000 individuals have been affected by the oil spill.
-In Oriental Mindoro alone, more than 99,000 people have been affected.
-122 of whom have fallen ill, with some experiencing respiratory-related symptoms, vomiting, diarrhea, dizziness, eye irritation, and fever.
+The oil spill affected the following: